StefanMikulic98/ETF---Stefan-Kangrga-Mikulic-projekti-/ReactJS Projects/Practice Project - Food Order/ReadMe.txt

 To view the web application, click: https://practice-project---food-4decd.web.app/

+To start the program, type in the terminal:
+$ cd backend
+$ npm install
+$ npm start
+$ cd ..
+$ npm install
+$ npm run dev

 Learned React concepts by the time of writing the project:

 -React JS Rendering Elements,